 The interview format is usually an MMI, held in February.

-No further details about stations/criteria are available on the Leeds University website.
+Further details about dates/criteria will become available on the Leeds University website.

 Liverpool University

-No further details about dates/criteria are available on the Liverpool University website.
+Further details about dates/criteria should become available on the Liverpool University website.

 Manchester University